This page is completely printer friendly. If you want me to create a tailored CV (as some people have asked for), I can do that in a whim.

 |2007||SQA Standard Grade SVS||1||5|

 |2007||SQA Standard Grade Craft & Design||2||5|

 |2007||SQA Standard Grade Physics||2||5|

 |2007||SQA Intermediate 1 Mathematics||B||4|

 |2007||SQA Standard Grade History||3||4|

-With this unpaid voluntary work, I was a member of the Liberal Democrats for a few months helping out with duties such as delivering flyers and leaflets.
+With this unpaid voluntary work, I was a member of a political party for a few months helping out with duties such as delivering flyers and leaflets.
 My role was crucial in delivering to certain areas that had been difficult to cover by the party before, due to a lack of members in the area.